 Selecting the best metal alloy for your components can be challenging.
-Two popular choices are aluminum and stainless steel.
+Two popular choices are aluminum and steel, more specifically stainless steel.
 Every component and its application are different so there is not a “one size fits all” alloy.
-However, this article will provide tips for determining which alloy is a better fit based on your application and requirements.
-Let us start by evaluating key differences between stainless steel and aluminum.
+However, this article will provide tips for determining which alloy, aluminum or steel, is a better fit based on your application and requirements.
+Let us start by evaluating the key differences between stainless steel and aluminum.

 Stainless Steel vs. Aluminum: The Key Differences

 Stainless steel offers better heat resistance than aluminum.
 Stainless steel is resistant up to 2500℉ (1371°C) but aluminum is up to only 400℉ (204°C).
 However, in colder temperatures aluminum’s strength increases and stainless steel becomes more brittle.

 Aluminum is ductile and easy to machine.
 It is softer and easier to stretch and bend.
 Stainless steel is easy to machine depending on experience but does take longer.
 Breaking can occur more frequently in stainless steel applications than in aluminum ones.

 Strength vs. Weight:

 Stainless steel has a clear strength advantage over aluminum.
 It is simply denser and stronger.
 Interestingly, aluminum has a better strength-to-weight ratio.
 Aluminum typically weighs 1/3 of steel.
 Strength to weight is an important factor for certain applications like aerospace.